guan404ming/cs-go/README.md

 ## 📝 Implementation Details

 - 🔢 Product IDs are assigned sequentially starting from 100001
-- ⏰ Current system time is used for timestamps when displaying products
+- ⏰ Creation time is stored when a listing is created and displayed when viewing listings

 ## 🚀 Build and Run